Pierre Choderlos de Laclos

 Pierre Ambroise François Choderlos de Laclos ([pjɛʁ ɑ̃bʁwaz fʁɑ̃swa ʃɔdɛʁlo də laklo]; 18 October 1741 – 5 September 1803) was a French novelist, official, Freemason and army general, best known for writing the epistolary novel Les Liaisons dangereuses (Dangerous Liaisons) (1782).

-A unique case in French literature, he was for a long time considered to be as scandalous a writer as the Marquis de Sade or Restif de La Bretonne.
+A unique case in French literature, he was for a long time considered to be as scandalous a writer as the Marquis de Sade or Nicolas Restif de la Bretonne.
 He was a military officer with no illusions about human relations, and an amateur writer; however, his initial plan was to "write a work which departed from the ordinary, which made a noise, and which would remain on earth after his death"; from this point of view he mostly attained his goals with the fame of his masterwork Les Liaisons dangereuses.
 It is one of the masterpieces of novelistic literature of the 18th century, which explores the amorous intrigues of the aristocracy.
 It has inspired many critical and analytic commentaries, plays and films.

 Biography

 Born in Amiens into a bourgeois family, in 1761 Laclos began studies at the School of Artillery of La Fère, ancestor of the École Polytechnique.
 As a young lieutenant, he briefly served in a garrison at La Rochelle until the end of the Seven Years' War (1763).
 Postings to Strasbourg (1765–1769), Grenoble (1769–1775) and Besançon (1775–1776) followed.

 In 1763 Laclos became a Freemason in "L'Union" military lodge in Toul.

 Despite a promotion to the rank of captain (1771), Laclos grew increasingly bored with his artillery garrison duties and with the company of soldiers; he began to devote his free time to writing.
 His first works, several light poems, appeared in the Almanach des Muses.
 Later he wrote the libretto for an opéra comique, Ernestine, inspired by a novel by Marie Jeanne Riccoboni.
 The music was composed by the Chevalier de Saint Georges.
 Its premiere on 19 July 1777, in the presence of Queen Marie Antoinette, proved a failure.
 In the same year, he established a new artillery school in Valence, which would include Napoleon Bonaparte among its students in the mid-1780s.
 On his return to Besançon in 1778 Laclos was promoted second captain of the Engineers.
-In this period he wrote several works which showed his great admiration of Jean-Jacques Rousseau (1712–1778).
+In this period he wrote several works which showed his great admiration of Jean-Jacques Rousseau.

 In 1776 Laclos requested and received affiliation with the "Henri IV" lodge in Paris.
 There he helped Louis Philippe II, Duke of Orléans leading the Grand Orient of France.
-In 1777, in front of the Grand Orient's dignitaries, he delivered a speech in which he urged for the initiation of women into Freemasonry.
+In 1777, in front of the Grand Orient's dignitaries, he delivered a speech in which he urged the initiation of women into Freemasonry.